 The original hall was bought from the Andersons by the Halls in 1631 who included Sir Alexander Hall, a Newcastle Alderman.
 It then passed to a member of the Conyers family and then in the 1700s to the Bakers of Crook Hall near Leadgate.
 In the early 1750s the Bakers converted Elemore into a large Georgian house.

 Through marriages in the 1840s the Bakers adopted the double surname Baker Baker and were later called Conyers Baker Baker by the time they sold the hall to Durham County Council in 1947 for conversion into a special school.
 The Conyers Baker Baker family now reside at Sedbury Hall near Scotch Corner.

-Elemore Colliery nearby was opened by the Hetton Coal Company on Baker land in 1825.
+Elemore Colliery nearby was opened by the Hetton Coal Company on Baker land in 1825 and closed in 1974.